-An advantage of online psychiatry is that you don’t have to travel to your therapist’s office.
+An advantage of online psychiatry is that you don’t have to travel to your psychiatrist’s office.
 This means it is easier to access different doctors and find one with whom you’re comfortable.

 Psychiatrists need to be based and licensed in your state in order for them to provide diagnoses or prescriptions.
-On some platforms it is possible to view a directory of the doctors available in your state; choosing a provider that has a good number of doctors increases your chances of finding a therapist who works well with you.
+On some platforms, it is possible to view a directory of the doctors available in your state; choosing a platform that has a good number of psychiatrists increases your chances of finding someone who works well with you.

-Online psychiatry is usually cheaper than in-person therapy, but the pricing and structure vary across platforms.
-Some platforms work on a subscription basis, where a monthly payment covers a certain amount of contact with the therapist, while others are based on a per-visit price.
+Seeing a psychiatrist online is usually cheaper than in-person psychiatry, but the pricing and structure vary across platforms.
+Some platforms work on a subscription basis, where a monthly payment covers a certain amount of therapy throughout that course of time, while others are based on a per-visit price.

 In addition to the price per visit, you should consider the length of the sessions offered to make sure it fits with your expectations.

 The sign-up process for each provider is different, but often starts with inputting your data into a form or questionnaire.
-The amount of information you have to provide varies: for services that include diagnosis and prescription, you will need to provide your full name and address details but for some other therapies it may be possible to just use a nickname and not provide any identifying information at all.
+The amount of information you have to provide varies: for services that include diagnosis and prescription, you will need to provide your full name and address details.
+For some other therapy programs, it may be possible to use just a nickname and not provide any identifying information at all.

-The platform will undertake a process through which you are matched to a therapist who is licensed to work with you and can help you meet your objectives.
+The platform will undertake a process through which you are matched to a professional who is licensed to work with you and can help you meet your objectives.